logithvikram/View_ReactJS-Exercise/README.md

 3. Install dependencies:
 `npm install`

+4. `npm start`
 This command runs the app in the development mode.
 Open `http://localhost:3000` to view it in your browser.

 ## Component Usage